-A recent study from Westmont College in California and the University of Bath in England shows that standing at work or while watching television is not likely to do much to protect you from the increased risk for obesity, diabetes and heart attacks that have been associated with prolonged sitting (Med Sci Sports & Ex, April 2019).
+A study from Westmont College in California and the University of Bath in England shows that standing at work or while watching television is not likely to do much to protect you from the increased risk for obesity, diabetes and heart attacks that have been associated with prolonged sitting (Med Sci Sports & Ex, April 2019).
 Standing up at work is just about the same as sitting because there is very little metabolic difference between sitting and standing.
 The authors found that standing increased calorie burning by less than 10 kcal/hour, which is less than 12 percent more than the calories burned while sitting.

 Not exercising regularly increases risk for obesity, diabetes, heart attacks and certain cancers and causes more than 5.3 million yearly premature deaths worldwide, the same rate as caused by smoking, and double the rate caused by obesity (Journal of Preventive Cardiology, Sep 1, 2016;23(14):1557-1564).
 Some people have misinterpreted the benefits of exercise to recommend that standing at work, rather than sitting, would also help to save lives and prevent disease.

 When you sit in a chair, you fidget to make yourself more comfortable and burn a few more calories.
 You also fidget when you stand to relieve the fatigue and discomfort of keeping any muscle in constant contraction.
 People who exercise regularly fidget the most while sitting or standing, and therefore burn more calories either way.
 In this study, regular exercisers had lower resting heart rates, a measure of greater physical fitness.